Who We Are

 Links to some Fox25 Raising Oklahoma segments with Dr. Hubbs-Tait:

 Amy Huffer, LCSW, IMH-M(IV) graduated with her Masters in Social Work from the University of Oklahoma.
 While pursuing her social work clinical licensure, she specialized in working with children under the age of three.
 She coordinated the state’s only Diagnostic Nursery where psychiatry residents and fellows evaluated children under the age of 5.
 She also provided early childhood mental health consultation and eventually became the state trainer for that program.
 After a three-year hiatus where she worked with patients with chronic kidney disease, she is now serving as Oklahoma’s Early Childhood Trainer and Consultant where she works to develop and strengthen the infant and early childhood workforce in Oklahoma.
-In addition, Ms. Huffer is pursuing her Doctorate at Oklahoma State University, where she supports research efforts in the field of infant and early childhood mental health.
-Ms. Huffer has also been endorsed by the Oklahoma Association for Infant Mental Health as an Infant Mental Health Mentor, is Board President of OK-AIMH, and is an adjunct professor at the University of Central Oklahoma.
-In the Lab, Ms. Huffer is currently working on the Oklahoma Baby Study in Stillwater.
+In addition, Ms. Huffer is finishing her Doctorate at Oklahoma State University, where she supports research efforts in the field of infant and early childhood mental health.
+Ms. Huffer has also been endorsed by the Oklahoma Association for Infant Mental Health as an Infant Mental Health Mentor and is an adjunct professor at the University of Central Oklahoma.

 Stacey Leakey, PhD, IMH-E® (IV-C) is the Infant Mental Health Community Consultant for The Parent Child Center of Tulsa.
 Dr. Leakey provides training and reflective consultation in Infant Mental Health to stakeholders in the child welfare system including legal, medical, child welfare, mental health, and early childhood professionals.
 Dr. Leakey is the President of the Board of Directors of the Oklahoma Association for Infant Mental Health, and is Endorsed® by OK-AIMH as an Infant Mental Health Mentor.
 She is also certified by the National Child Traumatic Stress Network as a trainer in Child Parent Psychotherapy, an evidence based treatment for children ages 0-6 and their families who are exposed to trauma.
 Dr. Leakey has worked in a wide range of settings including residential treatment, a non-public school setting for children on the autism spectrum, an outpatient residential program for psychiatric survivors, an attachment-based group home for young children, and numerous other outpatient clinic settings.
 Stacey is particularly passionate about infant mental health workforce development, and became involved in IBEaR out of a desire to bridge what we know from science with what we do in practice.